 Embry-Riddle Aeronautical University recognizes the need to ensure an educational and work environment that is reasonably free from various health hazards.
 It is well established that the use of tobacco products is attributable to certain forms of health problems.
-In keeping with our core value of making our environment safer for everyone, the University implemented a comprehensive tobacco-free policy for all of our campus locations.
+In keeping with our core value of making our environment safer for everyone, the University has a comprehensive tobacco-free policy for all of our campus locations.
 Due to the nature landscape of the Prescott area, the campus has selected designated smoking areas for fire safety purposes.

 This policy prohibits the use of any tobacco product whether in the form of cigarettes, cigars, pipes, dipping/snuff, smokeless cigarettes (e-cigarettes) or chewing tobacco (including buildings, parking lots, personal vehicles, etc.), except for in designated areas on campus.

-It is the policy of the University that tobacco products will not be allowed anywhere on University owned or leased property (including buildings, parking lots, personal vehicles, etc.).
+It is the policy of the University that tobacco products are only permitted in designated areas of University owned or leased property (including buildings, parking lots, personal vehicles, etc.).
 Additionally, tobacco products are prohibited in all University vehicles including vans, trucks, buses, and all University aircraft.

-Any University employee or student who violates this policy shall be reminded that the use of tobacco products is not permitted anywhere on campus.
+Any University employee or student who violates this policy shall be reminded that the use of tobacco products is only permitted in designated areas on campus.
 Any employee or student who continues to violate or disregard this policy is subject to appropriate disciplinary actions.

 Any individual conducting business with the University, or engaged in contracted services, or any visitor to the University who violates this policy, shall be reminded that use of tobacco products are permitted only in designated areas on campus.
 Continued violations or disregard for this policy shall result in the individual being required to leave University property.

 Student Education and Assistance